mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 In reality, I didn't get the same service as their large clients.
 When I was an hourly client, WebAgency was deprioritizing me in favor of their larger clients.
 When I switched to a retainer, they didn't know how to work with me on the scale of 40-60 hours per month.

-## What I did well

-### Write a spec

-Whenever I'm soliciting bids for a new project, I always write a spec.
-Vendors are always surprised, but they always respond positively to it.
-It cuts out a lot of the initial discovery work because a lot of what they'd normally have to tease out of a client is already there.

-I also suspect that it makes me more attractive as a client because it shows the vendor that I'm taking the project seriously and valuing their time.

-[The spec](tinypilot-redesign-spec.pdf) also came in handy when the designers started redesigning the blog, as I could point back to the spec and show them that I explicitly asked them not to do that.

-### Set expectations for code review

-WebAgency wasn't used to working with clients who actually review the code, so I told them before we started the dev work that our review process would likely be more rigorous than other clients.

-I sent WebAgency articles about TinyPilot's [development workflows](/freelancer-guidelines/) and [how we do code reviews](/code-review-love/).
-I'm glad that I did because it taught them all of our dev workflows that they'd otherwise have to learn through trial and error.

-### Automate code review tasks

-I always [use automated tools to enforce code style conventions](/human-code-reviews-1/#let-computers-do-the-boring-parts), but it was especially important working with an agency.

-There are always conventions that you can't automate, and it typically takes new developers a few weeks to learn them.
-The agency's developers never seemed to learn any coding conventions outside of what the tools enforced.
-They're constantly bouncing between clients, so it's hard to internalize style rules for any particular client.

-I realized too late that I should have automated even more.
-While I had continuous integration in place for pull requests, I forgot to add pre-commit hooks to the repo for tests that could run quickly and locally.
-I noticed that their developers were pushing to Github and waiting a few minutes for CI to tell them about style errors rather than running the linter on their local machine.
-So I added a pre-commit hook and a script to enable it, similar to [what we use in the main TinyPilot repo](https://github.com/tiny-pilot/tinypilot/tree/2d82f7af60a1be3c99bb09cb7c2359a2abd0635e/hooks).

 ## Why didn't you just...?

 I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
 I think this feedback is well-intentioned, but a lot of it comes from people who have never hired an agency.